-When I met General Bell he had already been Chief of Staff, he had been in command in the Philippines, and he had returned from the Philippines and had been given the command out in the West Coast with his headquarters at San Francisco.
-His trouble, if I could so characterize it at this time, was that he was too apt to engage in lengthy speeches.
-He made a very successful one on one occasion at the request of Secretary of War Taft -- to take his (Taft's) place on a train trip they were going on when Taft had to make a speech at some point and General Bell went out and made a top line speech.
-The trouble was that started him in making speeches and he overdid it very badly, but nobody could tell him so.
-When I became his aide -- I was getting pretty well along in years for that sort of duty -- with some hesitation, but nevertheless with a firm intention, I made it plain that I thought he was making a great mistake in making these speeches.
-Mrs. Bell was shocked that I, a comparative unknown, should dare make such a criticism of General Bell.
-But I was convinced that that was the trouble and thought that it was my duty to tell him, and if he didn't like that he could relieve me as an aide because I wasn't after that kind of job.
+When I met General Bell, he had already been chief of staff.
+He had already been in command in the Philippines.
+He had returned from the Philippines and had been given the command out on the West Coast with his headquarters at San Francisco.
+His trouble (if I could so characterize it at this time) was that he was too apt to engage in lengthy speeches.
+He had made a very successful one on one occasion, at the request of Secretary of War Taft to take his (Taft's) place on a train trip they were going on when Taft had to make a speech at some point, and General Bell went out and made a top-line speech.
+The trouble was that started him on making speeches and he overdid it very badly, but nobody could tell him so.
+When I became his aide-I was getting pretty well along in years for that sort of duty-with some hesitation, but nevertheless with a firm intention, I made it plain that I thought he was making a great mistake in making these speeches.
+Mrs. Bell was shocked that I, a comparative unknown, should dare to make such a criticism of General Bell.
+But I was convinced that that was the trouble and I thought that was my duty to tell him, and if he didn't like that he could relieve me as an aide, because I wasn't after that kind of a job.
 But we got along.
 Mrs. Bell didn't like me at all at first and afterwards we became devoted friends.

-In our San Francisco association, it was the opening moves that finally led up to the declaration of war and we were in San Francisco when Wilson made his famous speech, whereupon General Bell was ordered to the East Coast to replace General Wood who was relieved of command of the then Eastern Department and assigned to the command of a former fraction of it with headquarters at Charleston, South Carolina.
+In our San Francisco associations, it was the opening moves which finally led up to the declaration of war, and we were in San Francisco when Wilson made his famous speech, whereupon General Bell was ordered to the East Coast to replace General Wood, who was relieved from command of the Eastern Department and assigned to the command of a former fraction of it with headquarters at Charleston, South Carolina.

 I have already described, I think, my arrival in Governors Island and General Bell's placing me in a pretty strenuous position while he went off to the hospital.
-I remember then I would go up every other day to the hospital to see him.
-I was quite a long drive and took quite a long time.
-And the visit there always took time because he was intensely interested in what was going on and I tried to tell him exactly what it was and particularly to tell him the displeasure of his senior staff officers with the fact that I was doing several things.
+I remember then I would go up to the hospital every other day to see him.
+It was quite a long drive and took quite a lot of time.
+And the visit there always took time because he was intensely interested in everything that was going on, and I tried to tell him exactly what it was and particularly to tell him of the displeasure of his senior staff officers with the fact that I was doing several things.